-In 1954 during the National Marian Congress Pope Pius X11 designated the shrine as a Monor Basilica.
-The Shrine was renovated and given most of its present features in 1904 as part of the golden jubilee of the Pope Pius IX;s Declaration of the Immaculate Conception in 1854.
-Since this church is dedicated to the Virgin Mother, a festival is conducted in September to honor Mother Mary.
+In 1954, The National Marian Congress Pope Pius X11 designated the shrine as a Monor Basilica.
+The Shrine was renovated and given most of its presently looking features in 1904 as part of the golden jubilee of the Pope Pius IX Declaration of the Immaculate Conception in 1854.
+Since this church is dedicated to the Virgin Mother Mary, a yearly festival is conducted in September to honour Mother Mary.
 Its a week long affair and is popularly known as the Bandra Fair.
-The feast of Mount Mary is celebrated on the Sunday after 8th September, That;s the Birthday of the Mary the Mother of Jesus.
+The feast of Mount Mary is celebrated on the Sunday after 8th September, That’s the Birthday of the Mother of Jesus.

 Inside video of Church

 The Church is on a hillock area around 80 meters above sea level and overlooks the Arabian Sea.
 The Mount is said to have done miracles.
 You’ll find many people in faith of same who’ll stand by that statement.
 Apart from millions who visit the church during the Yearly Bandra Fair, there are people who come to pray and thanksgiving or to even casually ask favours of the gracious Mother.